aciccarello/ciccarello.me/_posts/recipes/2022-04-22-greek-meatballs-and-lemon-butter-orzo.md

 1. Remove the lemon from the pan and add to the plate with the meatballs.
 1. To the same skillet, add 1 clove @garlic{1%clove} and the @orzo{1%cup}.
 1. Cook until the garlic is fragrant and the orzo toasted, about ~{2-3%minutes}.
-1. Add the 2 1/2 cups @water{2 1/2%cup} and 1-2 tablespoons @lemon juice lemon{1-2%tbsp}.
+1. Add the 2 1/2 cups @water{2 1/2%cup} and 1 tablespoon @lemon juice lemon{1%tbsp}.
 1. Bring to a boil over high heat and cook, stirring often, until al dente, about ~{7-8%minutes}.
+Add water if it gets too dry.
 1. Stir in the @zucchini{2%shredded} and @dill{2%tbsp}.
-Slide the meatballs back into the skillet and cook until warmed through.
+Add the meatballs back into the skillet and cook until warmed through.
 1. Meanwhile, make the sun-dried tomato vinaigrette.
 In a bowl, whisk together 1/4 cup of the reserved sun-dried tomato oil, 2 tablespoons @lemon juice{2%tbsp}, and the @balsamic vinegar{2%tbsp} until combined.
-Stir in the @sun-dried tomatoes{1/2%cup oil and chopped}, 1 tablespoon @dill{1%tbsp}, and season with salt, pepper, and red pepper flakes.
+Stir in the @sun-dried tomatoes{1/2%cup chopped and oil reserved}, 1 tablespoon @dill{1%tbsp}, and season with salt, pepper, and red pepper flakes.
-5. To make the @feta{8%oz}.
-Combine all ingredients in a food processor and pulse until smooth and creamy.
+1. To make the whipped fetta,.
+Combine the @feta{8%oz}, @plain greek yogurt{1/4%cup}, and 2 tablespoons @extra virgin olive oil{2%tbsp} in a food processor and pulse until smooth and creamy.
-6. To serve, spread the feta onto plates and drizzle with the vinaigrette.
+1. To serve, spread the feta onto plates and drizzle with the vinaigrette.
 Add the orzo, seared lemons, and meatballs.
 Can add @arugula or a side salad{}.
 {% endrecipe-cooklang %}